isha31415/unet-eyetracking/README.md

 # unet-eyetracking

-Isha Puri
+# Isha Puri
-2017
+# ishapuri101@gmail.com
+#2017
-Work Done at Cox Lab, Harvard University
+#Work Done at Cox Lab, Harvard University

-Accurate Tracking of Eye Movements Using Deep Learning with UNETS
+# Accurate Tracking of Eye Movements Using Deep Learning with UNETS

 ________________ ________________ ________________ ________________ ________________
 UnetTrainTest.py is the file that contains the training and testing code for both pupil and corneal models.